 - Techniques for electrical and chemical cardioversion of arrhythmias

 - Swan-Ganz catheter insertion

 - Cardiac resuscitation

 - Management of acute cardiac illness

-Under the supervision of an attending physician and a hematology/oncology fellow, two senior residents rotate through the hematology/oncology service each month.
-Our residents care for a wide spectrum of cases ranging from new diagnosis and treatment of acute leukemias to end stage metastatic disease.
-Clinical sites include the AGH Medical Oncology unit and the WPH Bone Marrow Transplant unit.
+In your second year, you and a peer, under the supervision of a hematology/oncology fellow and an attending physician, will spend one block rotating through our hematology and oncology services.
+You will care for a wide spectrum of cases ranging from new diagnosis, through the treatment of acute leukemias, to end stage metastatic disease.
+Our clinical sites include the Medical Oncology unit at Allegheny General Hospital and the Bone Marrow Transplant unit at West Penn Hospital.

 Quality Improvement and Patient Safety Course (QIPS)

-While the course is the cornerstone of our approach, immersion into our quality and safety culture begins during intern orientation, and is built upon through a series of activities and experiences until graduation.
+While this course is the cornerstone of our approach, your immersion into our quality and safety culture will begin during intern orientation and continue throughout your residency through a robust series of activities and experiences.

 - Wound care

 - PT/OT/SLP therapy